Ultraviolet: Visibility

+Humans generally cannot use ultraviolet rays for vision.

-Ultraviolet rays are invisible to most humans.
-The lens of the human eye blocks most radiation in the wavelength range of 300–400 nm; shorter wavelengths are blocked by the cornea.
+The lens of the human eye and surgically implanted lenses produced since 1986 block most radiation in the near UV wavelength range of 300–400 nm; shorter wavelengths are blocked by the cornea.
 Humans also lack color receptor adaptations for ultraviolet rays.
+The photoreceptors of the retina are sensitive to near-UV but the lens does not focus this light, causing UV light bulbs to look fuzzy.

-Nevertheless, the photoreceptors of the retina are sensitive to near-UV, and people lacking a lens (a condition known as aphakia) perceive near-UV as whitish-blue or whitish-violet.
-Under some conditions, children and young adults can see ultraviolet down to wavelengths around 310 nm.
+People lacking a lens (a condition known as aphakia) perceive near-UV as whitish-blue or whitish-violet.
 Near-UV radiation is visible to insects, some mammals, and some birds.
 Birds have a fourth color receptor for ultraviolet rays; this, coupled with eye structures that transmit more UV gives smaller birds "true" UV vision.

 History and discovery

 "Ultraviolet" means "beyond violet" (from Latin ultra, "beyond"), violet being the color of the highest frequencies of visible light.
 Ultraviolet has a higher frequency (thus a shorter wavelength) than violet light.

-UV radiation was discovered in 1801 when the German physicist Johann Wilhelm Ritter observed that invisible rays just beyond the violet end of the visible spectrum darkened silver chloride-soaked paper more quickly than violet light itself.
-He called them "(de-)oxidizing rays" (de-oxidierende Strahlen) to emphasize chemical reactivity and to distinguish them from "heat rays", discovered the previous year at the other end of the visible spectrum.
+UV radiation was discovered in February 1801 when the German physicist Johann Wilhelm Ritter observed that invisible rays just beyond the violet end of the visible spectrum darkened silver chloride-soaked paper more quickly than violet light itself.
+He announced the discovery in a very brief letter to the Annalen der Physik and later called them "(de-)oxidizing rays" (de-oxidierende Strahlen) to emphasize chemical reactivity and to distinguish them from "heat rays", discovered the previous year at the other end of the visible spectrum.
 The simpler term "chemical rays" was adopted soon afterwards, and remained popular throughout the 19th century, although some said that this radiation was entirely different from light (notably John William Draper, who named them "tithonic rays").
 The terms "chemical rays" and "heat rays" were eventually dropped in favor of ultraviolet and infrared radiation, respectively.
 In 1878, the sterilizing effect of short-wavelength light by killing bacteria was discovered.
 By 1903, the most effective wavelengths were known to be around 250 nm.
 In 1960, the effect of ultraviolet radiation on DNA was established.

 The discovery of the ultraviolet radiation with wavelengths below 200 nm, named "vacuum ultraviolet" because it is strongly absorbed by the oxygen in air, was made in 1893 by German physicist Victor Schumann.
+The division of UV into UVA, UVB, and UVC was decided "unanimously" by a committee of the Second International Congress on Light on August 17th, 1932, at the Castle of Christiansborg in Copenhagen.